View products that support dmairfield.org

 It has a 24” revolving beacon with a green code beacon flashing “W”.
 It has bourndary lights, flood and obstruction lights and ceiling and hangar flood lights.
 There is a telephone on the field (number 74-W), as well as weather reports.

-There are modern hotels and restaurants in the city, with taxi and bus service from the airport.
+There were modern hotels and restaurants in the city, with taxi and bus service from the airport.
 Fuel, oil and storage services are available, as are licensed mechanics day or night (licensed repair station #44).
 Storage is $1.50 or $2.00 per day, with special monthly rates.
 There is no landing or flood light charge.

-This airport has the reputation of being the best equipped shop and factory in the south, offering welding, rebuilding, repairing, a full stock of Pratt & Whitney, Wright and Kinner parts, and custom-built racing planes.
+This airport had the reputation of being the best equipped shop and factory in the south, offering welding, rebuilding, repairing, a full stock of Pratt & Whitney, Wright and Kinner parts, and custom-built racing planes.

 For biographical sketches of Harry Williams and Jimmie and Walter Wedell, and a history of the Wedell-Williams Company and its activities at the airport, follow this link.
 Eastern Airlines purchased Wedell-Williams Air Service in 1937.